Slow goes the querying...

 What are our goals as Christian writers?

-• To uplift
+- To uplift

 We never want to drag someone down.
 We want to inspire and encourage them in their walk with God.
-Our readers struggle with sin just like we do, we don’t want to make it harder for them to keep their minds pure!
+Our readers struggle with sin just like we do, we don’t want to make it harder for them to keep their minds pure! - To reflect the heart of God

 God wants to meet you where you’re at but He doesn’t want to leave you there.
-Like the saying goes “Come just as you are, but don’t leave that way!”
+Like the saying goes “Come just as you are, but don’t leave that way!” - To draw people out of darkness.

 We don't want someone to finish reading our work and be more entrenched in the world than before!
 We have been called out of darkness; we do not want to embrace it, nor be comfortable living in it.
 We shouldn’t ignore the darkness, but we should depict it as a negative place to be.
 Christ told “gritty stories” himself.
 But always the message was- “Go, and sin no more.” (see above.)